MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

 results.
 This will result in resending information which has not changed as partitions of a different size will have different sums, and therefore be tagged as different.

-By default, **sr_post** computes a reasonable blocksize that depends on the file size.
+By default, **sr3_post** computes a reasonable blocksize that depends on the file size.
 The user can set a fixed *blocksize* if it is better for its products or if he wants to take advantage of the **cache** mechanism.
 In cases where large files are being appended to, for example, it make sense to specify a fixed partition size so that the blocks in the cache will be the